guillaumezin/DomoticzEbusd/readme.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments